About

 What is the CRLP doing?

-• Our project runs in 2023 & 2024, and builds on the work we had already started in LDO to apply this to the way we draft legislation for Jersey.
+• Our project runs in 2023, 2024 & the first half of 2025, and builds on the work we had already started in LDO to apply this to the way we draft legislation for Jersey.

-• We are currently working out how “If-Then” structures fit in our legislation, like in this example of an imaginary rule on feeding animals.
+• We have been working out how “If-Then” structures fit in our legislation, like in the illustration above for an imaginary rule on feeding animals.

 Who else is working on this?